Home

 Mountain Rose Herbs

-Mountain Rose Herbs the place to buy bulk dried herbs if you can’t get them directly from the source, or you need stuff from all over the place and shipping costs from each would cost more than the herbs you're getting.
-They have all kinds of other stuff, too… essential oils, tea blends, tinctures, salves, stuff for pets, books, bottles, and really good organic Oolong tea.
+Mountain Rose Herbs is the place to buy bulk dried herbs if you can’t get them directly from the source, or you need stuff from all over the place and shipping costs from each would cost more than the herbs you're getting.
+They have all kinds of other stuff, too… essential oils, tea blends, tinctures, salves, stuff for pets, books, bottles, and really good organic teas.
 I should probably have up one of those banner things that you can click on and then I get some kind of kickback because you got to their site through mine, but I'm idealistic.
-Everyone here gets the same green font (with the exception of Iris at Yule Love It Lavender Farm...).
+They have great business ethics.

 Tobacco…

-Sun Butler at Sotoya grows and cures absolutely exquisite organic Tobacco.
-While much can be said to the offense of Tobacco, it should be remembered that it is considered the most Sacred of plants by virtually every native tribe in the western hemisphere.
-Tobacco abuse has little to do with Tobacco itself, but as the term implies, our abuse of Tobacco.
-For those of us who can truly treat this plant teacher as a Sacrament, with all the reverence that it deserves, Sotoya offers Tobacco that shines with the respect and integrity with which they prepare it.
-Various grades are offered as whole leaf hands or braids, and they offer Tobacco flowers as well.
-If you use Tobacco, and understand it as powerful Prayer Medicine, doesn't it make sense to get it directly from someone growing it with this intention?
+While much can be said to the offense of tobacco, it should be remembered that it is considered the most sacred of plants by virtually every native tribe in the western hemisphere.
+Tobacco abuse has little to do with Tobacco itself, but as the term implies, our abuse of tobacco.
+For those of us who can truly treat this plant teacher as a sacrament, with all the reverence that it deserves, Leaf Only offers whole, organic tobacco leaves that provide a clear contrast to mass processed tobacco products, even the well known organic ones.

 Oils and Butters and Such…